RunestoneInteractive/RunestoneComponents/README.rst

 Documentation
 -------------

-You will find the new Authors Guide `here <https://runestone.academy/runestone/static/authorguide/index.html>`_
+You will find the new `Authors Guide <https://runestone.academy/runestone/static/authorguide/index.html>`_

 If you want to report any issues with the docs or submit PRs to improve them please do so on `github <https://github.com/RunestoneInteractive/runestoneinteractive.github.io/issues>`_